willemvlh/saxon-server/README.md

 `$ curl http://localhost:5000/transform -F xml=@input.xml -F xsl=@stylesheet.xsl`

+The response body contains the result of the transformation.
+The character set of the response is the one specified in the output parameters of the stylesheet, which defaults to UTF-8.
+The value of the `Content-Type` header can be controlled by setting the `media-type` output parameter.

 ## JSON

 Next to XML, the application also supports sending JSON as an input format.
-No additional parameters must be set as JSON can easily be distinguished from XML.
+No additional parameters must be set as JSON is automatically distinguished from XML.
 Note that JSON input is automatically transformed to XML using the `json-to-xml` function and set as the global context item.

     $ curl http://localhost:5000/query -F xsl=. -F xml="[1,2,3]" -F output="indent=yes"